rutaolta/chromodifpipe/README.md

 # About

-Pipeline gets samples in fasta format and whole genome alignment of desired samples on reference.
+Pipeline gets samples in fasta format and provide whole genome alignment of desired samples on specified reference.

 Obtained alignment could demonstrate interesting rearrangements on the chromosome level.